-Hello my name is Adrian, i am a 16 years old guy from Norway.
-I am a geek when it comes to gaming, music(metal, rock, anime and utaite songs) and now anime.
-I started watching anime at the end of 2013 or the start of 2014 so i am fairly new to it.
+Hello my name is Adrian, I'm a 18 year old guy from Norway.
+I'm a geek when it comes to gaming, music(metal, rock, anime and utaite songs) and now anime.
+I started watching anime at the end of 2013 or the start of 2014 so I'm fairly new to it.
 My first anime was "Ginga Nagaraboshi Gin"(one of my biggest favorites), though it is over ten years ago and i had not watched any anime up until already mentioned 2013 or 2014.
-So even though it was my first anime i am not saying that was when i started watching anime, back then i did not even know there was anything called anime.
+So even though it was my first anime I'm not saying that it was.
+Back then I did not even know there was anything called anime.
 So excluding Ginga, "Death Note" was my first and is still one of my favorites.

 So far one of my least favorite things in anime is the unneceessary fanservice.
-I can handle some of the dumb camera angles in forexample "Code Geass" where the camera gives you kind of an upskirt once in a while.
-Though in animes like "Highschool of the dead" it just made me sick at times.
-Most of the time the series tried anything serious they throw in some of that cheap fanservice and ruins the moment.
+I can handle some of the dumb camera angles in forexample "Code Geass" where the camera gives you kind of an upwards view once in a while, at rare occasions I even want some simple fanservice as long as it doesn't ruin anything else.
+Though in shows like "Highschool of the dead" it just made me sick at times.
+Most of the time the series tried anything serious they would throw in some of that cheap fanservice and ruin the moment.
 That is not to say all fanservice is bad, you can use it in a good way to.
-This happened once in "HOTD". *SPOILER* On the gas station when the girl got groped and got a knife held at her throat.
+This actually happened once in "HOTD". *SPOILER* On the gas station when the girl got groped and got a knife held at her throat.
 See instead of having the fanservice ruin the moment it was one of the moments main points.
-I belive the reason it worked was because it was very dark, it got out some of the mean and desperate nature in us humans, this turned out to be meaningful fanservice delivered in a dark yet effective way and most importantly did not feel cheap, nor was it.
+I belive the reason it worked was because it was very dark, it got out some of the mean and desperate nature in us humans, this turned out to be meaningful fanservice delivered in a dark yet effective way and most importantly it did not feel cheap.
 Enough about this though.

-After having watched anime for a while i set myself a couple of goals.
-One was to find an anime that could make me cry be it by awesomeness or something touching, i just want to find one.
-"Fma brotherhood" gave me a couple of tears in each eye(but want real crying)"Angel Beats" was also very close, but it could not make me cry.
-It was truly a great and touching series yet funny.
-"Anohana" was even closer, but it could not make me cry(guess i am hard nut to crack).
-Now i do now "Clannad" is a very strong one, but i am saving it for later.
-The other goal i set for myself was to find something that made me really cringe and thicken up my throat, making me slightly sick.
+After having watched anime for a while I set myself a couple of goals.
+One was to find an anime that could make me cry be it by awesomeness or something touching, I just want to find one.
+"Fma brotherhood" gave me a couple of tears in each eye(but I want real crying)"Angel Beats" was also very close, but it could not make me cry.
+It was a good and touching show yet funny.
+"Anohana" was even closer, but it could not make me cry(guess I'm hard nut to crack).
+Now I do know "Clannad" is a very strong one, but I'm saving it for later.
+The other goal I set for myself was to find something that could make me really cringe and thicken up my throat, making me somewhat sick.
 This has so far happened twice.
-One was in "Deadman Wonderland" when *SPOILER* a guy got strapped to a chair and they grabbed his eye and ripped it out with some kind of a surgery tool.
+Once in "Deadman Wonderland" when *SPOILER* a guy got strapped to a chair and they grabbed his eye and ripped it out with some kind of a surgery tool.
 It was very much the screaming that did it as he did not get anything to reduce the pain, so yeah it got me.